dolthub/docs/content/reference/sql/version-control/merges.md

 ```

 It's also possible to modify a table through the `dolt_conflicts_$table_name`
 table.
-If you update any column prefixed with `our_` that will update rows on
+If you update any column prefixed with `our_`, that will update the
-the source table.
-This allows the `REPLACE` statement above to be re-written as:
+corresponding rows in the source table.
+This allows the `REPLACE` statement
+above to be re-written as:

 ```sql
 UPDATE dolt_conflicts_people